 When it comes to positioning, it’s not only important to remember the penalties for certain positions; you must keep in mind that interstitials work for linear user experiences.
 This means there should be a very clear start and stop points within the app, and the ads should complement the natural flow of user engagement.
 By presenting an interstitial at an expected break, distinct stopping point, or user-based pause, you’re much less likely to disrupt the user experience.

 It’s recommended they appear before the break page (a page that typically requires a user to tap a next (or continue, etc.) button to proceed.
 Ads that appear immediately after clicking a button can be surprising, leading to accidental ad clicks, and easily hurt your conversion rate.

 Also, pause any app actions while the ad is showing.
 For example, pause any audio output from your main app and temporarily halt any intense tasks.
 This will help ensure the user doesn't experience slow or unresponsive graphics or video.

 2. Consider frequency and timing

 One of the main reasons people uninstall apps is intrusive advertising, so be sure not to flood the user with interstitials.
-It may be tempting to increase the frequency, but the user experience can be degraded if the ads interrupt the user where they can’t enjoy the app.
+It may be tempting to increase the frequency, but it can affect the user experience if the ads interrupt the user where they can’t enjoy the app.

-3. Direct targeted traffic to dedicated landing pages
+3. Direct targeted traffic to dedicated post-click landing pages

-Make sure your ad offer can be easily accessed by sending prospects directly to a dedicated landing page instead of your website.
-Landing pages help convert prospects into leads since they rely on persuasive elements (compelling copy, convincing testimonials, trust badges, etc.) and free of distractions (header/footer navigations, social media links, etc.)
+Make sure your ad offer can be easily accessed by sending prospects directly to a dedicated post-click landing page instead of your website. post-click landing pages help convert prospects into leads since they rely on persuasive elements (compelling copy, convincing testimonials, trust badges, etc.) and free of distractions (header/footer navigations, social media links, etc.)

 Consider adding interstitial ads to your campaigns